How to Set Up a DIY Home Alarm System

 Select a Monitoring Service

-Your DIY security system doesn't have to be connected to a monitoring service that calls the police.
-It can simply trigger an alarm siren.
-But don't dismiss the importance of alarm monitoring.
-Crime statistics show that burglars aren't scared away by sirens.
+DIY home security systems don’t have to be connected to a monitoring service that calls the police.
+They can simply trigger an alarm siren.
+But don’t dismiss the importance of alarm monitoring.
+Crime statistics show that burglars aren’t scared away by sirens.
 They know it will take at least three to five minutes for neighbors to call the police and just as long for police to respond to the call.
 A home security system monitoring service can contact the authorities much faster.
 Insurance companies understand the importance of faster police/fire notification, and many offer discounts to offset some of the monitoring costs.
 So check with your insurer.

 Alarm installation companies typically charge you $40 per month with a three-year minimum contract for alarm monitoring.
 By installing your own do it yourself security system and dealing directly with a monitoring service, you can save at least $360 per year.
 Simply search the Internet for “alarm monitoring.”
 Make sure the company is UL (Underwriter’s Laboratory) listed.

 If you’ve switched to digital phone service or Voice Over Internet Protocol (VoIP), make sure the monitoring company is equipped to handle those types of calls.
 If not, it may provide other means of transmitting an alarm signal, such as Internet, cellular, satellite, or radio communicators.
 Ask how much the additional equipment costs and if there are any additional service fees.

 Burglars want easy pickings, not challenges.
 So be sure to let them know that your home is protected by an alarm system.
 Post yard signs, window stickers, and your alarm permit so no crook can mistake your home for an easy target.